(tye' moe lole)

 HOW should this medicine be used?

 Timolol comes as a tablet to take by mouth.
 It is usually taken one or two times a day.
+To help you remember to take timolol, take it around the same time(s) every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take timolol exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Timolol helps control your condition but will not cure it.
 Continue to take timolol even if you feel well.
 Do not stop taking timolol without talking to your doctor.